norrischiu/DEngine2/README.md

 ### This is
 A work-in-progress repo, intended for prototyping engine and graphics features on Windows only.
 A spiritual successor of another project I worked on (https://github.com/norrischiu/DEngine).
+So some code are moved from there and revamp later.

 ### To Run
 Use Sample/build.bat to generate solution at Sample/Build/, Visual Studio 2017 is required.